Constructing Span Categories From Categories Without Pullbacks: Some Categories that do not have Pullbacks

 \subsection{$\SurjSub$ does not have Pullbacks}

 Denote by $\SurjSub$ the category whose objects are smooth manifolds and whose morphisms are smooth surjective submersions.
 This category is important in the study of classical mechanical systems because a map that takes the configuration space of a classical mechanical system to the configuration space of a subsystem should be a surjective submersion.
 The category $\SurjSub$ is an example of a category that does not have pullbacks.
-To see this, let $\mathbf{1}$ and $\mathbf{2}$ respectively denote the one and two point manifolds (Diagram~\ref{dgrm:twopoint}).
-Let $f$ be the unique map from $\mathbf{2}$ to $\mathbf{1}$ and $C$ be the cospan $(f, f)$.
+To see this, denote the one and two point manifolds respectively by $\mathbf{1}$ and $\mathbf{2}$.
+Take $f$ to be the unique map from $\mathbf{2}$ to $\mathbf{1}$.
 Denote by ${\rm Id}$ the identity map from $\mathbf{2}$ to $\mathbf{2}$.
-The span $({\rm Id}, {\rm Id})$ is paired with $C$.
+The span $({\rm Id}, {\rm Id})$ is paired with the cospan $(f,f)$.